ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-graphs/anim-nodes-blackboard.md

 ## Set Number Node / Set Bool Node

 When activated, this node writes a given value to the blackboard.
+If the activation pin is not connected, at all, the node updates the blackboard with the incoming number every update.

 ### Node Properties